Marlee Walchuk Music Biography

 By 17 she had already played the Vancouver Coliseum 3 times opening up for touring acts and frequenting the countries top hotel show lounges with their original and cover band, JUDE.

-Marlee would spend the next 6 years enjoying the steady work of the thriving Vancouver club and pub circuits learning her trade in duos, and trios and finally went out on her own with a single act and won the battle of Vancouver’s Best Solo Rock Acts.
+Marlee would spend the next 6 years enjoying the steady work of the thriving Vancouver club and pub circuits learning her trade in duos, and trios such as Nightwing, Syntax and finally went out on her own with a single act and won the battle of Vancouver’s Best Solo Rock Acts.

 She balanced her club performances with her studio singing for commercials and other artist’s album projects and many guest appearances on Canadian TV shows such as the Jim Byrnes Show, The Irish Rovers, Music, Music, Music with Ray Roper and the Fame Game as well as numerous BC telethons and the Vancouver Show.